Class of 2019

-Majors in economics in London School of Economics and Political Science
+BSc economics at the London School of Economics and Political Science

-He was Awarded in ONS thesis competition in May 2020, and the paper was published on the website of ONS
+Eddy won the ONS (Office for National Statistics, UK) thesis competition in May 2020.
+His paper was published on the ONS website.

 Eddy: I attended the Renaissance Prize Competition organised by ONS with three schoolmates in March 2020.
 The Renaissance Prize Competition is a competition that targets undergraduate students in the UK, which asks students to discuss the influence of Sustainable Development Goals on the business and economics of the UK.

 To me, the social importance of this competition is to continue the mechanism of “evidence-based policy”.
 The British government hopes to develop SDGs into previous policy-making programmes.
 However, because of insufficient and imperfect information, the government calls for help by the third-parties to provide evidence which can help analyse and justify the influence of SDGs on British society.
 Besides, ONS, as an independent organisation, wishes to help the public understand the meaning of SDGs through this programme.

 SCIE Interviewer: You must put a lot of painstaking effort in this paper, but in this process, which part do you think you contributed the most?

 Eddy: This essay was finished by four of us.
 From head to tail, we separated the whole work into individual tasks first, did our parts, and discussed in groups.
 The part which I contributed the most probably was the rethinking of the influence of the enriching data of SDGs on policy-making.
 To make sure that the discussion covered as many as aspects and fitted into the current circumstance, I read much red paper from the British government.
 By that, I deeply dug into the possible shortcomings of existing policies, the ways which enriching data can change the process of policy-making, and the combination of the knowledge with some hot questions in British society.